 3. Remember to take turns

 Your favorite activity tonight, someone else’s favorite tomorrow night.
-Alternating activities helps keep everyone’s fun-quotient high, which makes relationships easier.
+Alternating activities help keep everyone’s fun-quotient high, which makes relationships easier.
 It’s easier to get along when you’re doing things you really enjoy.
 Sharing interests is a great way to get connected, or to reestablish a connection that seems weakened by time and challenge.

 Alistair Hawkes received her master’s degree in 2009 from Naropa University and her LPC (Licensed Professional Counselor) credential from the State of Colorado in 2011.
 She has worked for 25 years as a therapist in a multitude of community settings, helping people heal and grow, and teaching clients the teachings of self-regulation through mindfulness and body awareness.
 She is passionate about growth and change and enjoys teaching a variety of populations foundational practices to regulate body/mind/emotions.
 She currently works as a Prevention Specialist for Jefferson Center and spends her work week teaching self-regulation life skills to elementary school students in the public school system.
-In addition, she enjoys gardening, creating art, dancing, and spending time with family.
+In addition, she enjoys gardening, creating art, dancing, and spending time with her family.